nipunp005/ConcertTix/README.md

 ```

+## Known Limitations

+- Unit test coverage currently limited to 3 classes only : Seat , Concert, Theatre.
+(100% coverage).
+- Unit test implementation for Booking and OnlineBooking class are not implemented.
+(0% coverage).
+- No save restore feature.
+- Simultaneous multiple request handling is absent.
+- Embedded CLI interface support only as of now.

 ## License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use and modify this code as you see fit.